Ekumen-OS/andino_docs/docs/building_your_robot/index.rst

 ..
-TODO All of this can be extracted from 'andino_hardware/README.md'
+TODO All of this can be extracted from 'andino_hardware/README.md' and converted to .rst files

 Building your Robot
 --------------------